Bassamejlaoui/CyberPolyglot-IT-Hub/README.md

 COMP 5312 | [Deep Learning](https://www.udacity.com/course/deep-learning--ud730) | 8 Weeks | 6 Hours/Week
 Extension | [Genomic Data Science Specialization](https://www.coursera.org/specializations/genomic-data-science) | 32 Week | 6 Hours/Week

+We also have **labels** to help you have more control through the process.
+The meaning of each of these labels is:

+- `Main Curriculum`: cards with that label represent courses that are listed in our curriculum.
+- `Extra Courses`: cards with that label represent courses that was added by the student.
+- `Doing`: cards with that label represent courses the student is current doing.
+- `Done`: cards with that label represent courses finished by the student.
+Those cards should also have the link for at least one project/article built with the knowledge acquired in such course.
+- `Section`: cards with that label represent the section that we have in our curriculum.
+Those cards with the `Section` label are only to help the organization of the Done column.
+You should put the *Course's cards* below its respective *Section's card*.
+- `Extra Sections`: cards with that label represent sections that was added by the student.

+The intention of this board is to provide for our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc. You can change the status of your board to be **public** or **private**.

+### Should I take all courses?

+**Yes!** The intention is to conclude **all** the courses listed here!
+Also we highly encourage you to complete more by reading papers and attending research projects after your coursework is done.
+### Which programming languages should I use?

+List of skills:
+- C/C++
+- Unix System
+- Python/Perl
+- R
+- Algorithms

+These skills mentioned above are the very essential tool set that bioinformatician and computational biologist depends on.

+The **important** thing for each course is to **internalize** the **core concepts** and to be able to use them with whatever tool (programming language) that you wish.

 # Bonus From Maths Curriculum